iifl-logo

 MATERIAL CHANGES AND COMMITMENTS, IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY, HAVING OCCURRED SINCE THE END OF THE YEAR AND TILL THE DATE OF THE REPORT

-There were no material changes affecting the financial position of the Company, occurred between the end of financial year to which the statement relates and the date of Directors Report.
+There were no material changes or commitments affecting the financial position of the Company between the end of the financial year to which this statement pertains and the date of this Directors Report.

 CHANGE IN CAPITAL STRUCTURE